 An experienced Ranger will guide you on your tour of the harbour with some boats offering a landing on Brownsea Island with a walk around the lagoon.

-Autumn is a busy time on the lagoon as birds such as waders from Canada and brent geese from the Arctic travel to warmer climes, stopping off for a well earned rest.
 The lagoon has brackish water, a mix of fresh and saline water, providing an abundance of forage for many wading birds.
 Avocets and black tailed godwits are attracted to the warmth of the lagoon on the eastern side of the island and out of the prevailing wind.
 It becomes a refuge to birds from all around the harbour at high tide when the mudflats elsewhere are covered.

 In Spring, common and sandwich terns flock to the lagoon to breed and may be seen heading off to warmer lands in the autumn.
 Other birds to be found on Brownsea and in Poole Harbour include oystercatchers, mallards, little egrets, gulls, firecrest, black tailed godwits, wigeons, redshank, greenshank and stonechats amongst many others.
 The harbour really is a great place to come and see birdlife and what better way than on one of Poole Harbour bird boats.
 Booking is essential as boats get booked up very quickly, call the National Trust office on Brownsea Island on 01202707744 to secure your place now.

 All boats depart from Poole Quay with Brownsea Island Ferries

 Cruise only £ 17 adult, £7.50 child (including members)

 Fri 16 February 2018, 09.00-11.30

 Cruise with Brownsea landing, £22 adult, £10 child (including members)

 Sun 4 February 2018 09.00-1300